Audio Drama: The L.A. Theatre Works Collection, Volume I

 - Studies in medical ethics are supported by Secret Order, by Bob Clyman and starring Ed Asner, part medical drama and part suspense-filled thriller, which examines bioethics, money, and power

 Audio Drama: The L.A.
-Theatre Works Collection is a key component of the Theatre Performance and Design collection:
+Theatre Works Collection, Volumes I & II are key components of the Theatre Performance and Design Collection, which includes: